rezasec/TryHackMe/pre-security/network-fundamentals/README.md

 ## LAN Networking Devices

+### MAC vs IP Address

+- **MAC Address**: address that identifies a device on the local network.
+Stays the same.
+- **IP Address**: address that can change based on the network.
+Used to route data across networks.

 ### Routers

 Routers connect different networks together and figure out the best path for data.
 They work at **Layer 3** Network Layer and handle routing between devices on separate networks.